Assurance for clinical trial design with normally distributed outcomes: eliciting uncertainty about variances: Eliciting a distribution for a variance

-The expert is now asked to consider the proportion $\theta$ (or percentage if she prefers) of the population $X_1,X_2,\ldots$ that would lie in the interval $[\hat{m}, \hat{m}+c]$, for some $c>0$ (we consider the choice of $c$ in the next section).
-The expert will be uncertain about this proportion, because she is uncertain about $\sigma^2$.
-To illustrate this idea, suppose we wish to elicit an expert's beliefs about end-of-year students' marks for an undergraduate statistics module, for a large population of students.
+As a simple example to visualise this, suppose we were to elicit an expert's beliefs about students' marks for an undergraduate statistics module, for a large population of students.
 Suppose the marks are normally distributed with a mean of 60.
 Then there is a true proportion of students who will get marks between 60 and 70.
-If this expert is certain this proportion will be less that 0.45 and more than 0.25, this would imply she is certain $\sigma$ is between $6$ and $15$.
+If this expert, having been told that the mean is 60, is certain this proportion would be less that 0.45 and more than 0.25, this would imply she is certain $\sigma$ is between $6$ and $15$.
 This is illustrated in Figure \ref{fig:shaded-proportion}.

-Again, to ease the elicitation process, we suggest eliciting tail quantiles of $\theta$ because the expert may be more willing to judge tail quantiles as argued earlier.
-Hence the expert is asked for the 5th and 95th percentiles of the population proportion, which we denote by $\theta_{(0.05)}$ and $\theta_{(0.95)}$ respectively, and these are described to the expert as approximate lower and upper limits.
+Probability judgements about $\omega$ can be converted to probability judgements about $\sigma_t$, and so we can use the same approach as described in Section \ref{sec:uniElicitation}.
+However, given the somewhat abstract nature of $\omega$, we would suggest asking the expert for `lower' and `upper' bounds, which we would then interpret as 5th and 95th percentiles, and denote by $\omega_{0.05}$ and $\omega_{0.95}$ respectively.

-It may help the expert to explicitly consider the two intervals $[\hat{m}, \hat{m}+c]$ and $(\hat{m}+c, U]$ and consider how the population is distributed between these two intervals.
-For example, for an appropriate choice of $c$, she might judge a split of 2\%-48\% across the two intervals highly unlikely, which can help prompt judgements of more plausible allocations (though the facilitator should remain cautious of anchoring effects).
-If the expert prefers to report judgements on the 0-1 scale rather than the 0-0.5 scale, she could instead be asked to consider the proportion in $[\hat{m}, \hat{m}+c]$, out of those known to be greater than $\hat{m}$.
+It may help the expert to explicitly consider two intervals, for example $(-\infty, \delta^*]$ and $[\delta^*, m]$ and then consider how the population is distributed between these two intervals.
+For example, she might judge a split of 2\%-48\% across the two intervals highly unlikely, which can help prompt judgements of more plausible allocations (though the facilitator should remain cautious of anchoring effects).